The Man Who Killed Hitler and Then the Bigfoot: Plot

-Barr hunts the Bigfoot, wounding him.
-After much tracking, he finds the Bigfoot dying.
-Feeling pity for it, Barr chooses to burn the body rather than turn it over to the government, but the Bigfoot is still alive and then attacks Barr, maiming him.
-The two fight until Barr stabs the Bigfoot and ultimately shoots him to death.
+Barr hunts the Bigfoot, wounding him with a gunshot.
+After tracking him through a swamp and up a mountain, Barr finds the Bigfoot dying.
+Moved by pity, Barr chooses to burn the body rather than turn it over to the government, but the Bigfoot is still alive and attacks Barr, breaking his arm and biting off an ear.
+The two fight until Barr shoots him to death.
 Barr lies back, seemingly dying from his wound.

-The screen fades to Barr's funeral as his brother gives a beautiful eulogy.
+The screen fades to Barr's funeral; Ed delivers the eulogy.
 Time passes and Ed goes fishing with Barr's dog.
-Secretly alive, Barr reappears and the two go fishing together.
+Secretly alive, Barr reappears and the two reunite.
 Having achieved a great success in stopping the potential epidemic, Barr finally feels fulfilled in life.

-Barr later digs up his casket to retrieve an old box and walks home; the box's contents are never revealed.
+Barr later digs up his casket to retrieve an old, treasured box and walks home; the box's contents are never revealed.